pavansai2006/Vigenere-Cipher/README.md

 # Vigenere-Cipher
-It is an message encryption and decryption
+A cryptography project implementing the Vigenère Cipher for text encryption and decryption.